-With so many top brands like TaylorMade, Wilson, Callaway, Odyssey, Cleveland Golf and budget alternatives from the likes of PGX it can be a nightmare to pick the best putter so let’s delve deeper into finding the right solution for you.
+With so many top brands like TaylorMade, Wilson, Callaway, Odyssey, Cleveland Golf, and budget alternatives from the likes of PGX, it can be a nightmare to pick the best putter so let’s delve deeper into finding the right solution for you.

 What is the Proper Putter Length for My Height?

 Let’s assume we are talking about standard putters, not arm lock or chest putters.
-The average man is 5 foot and 10 inches tall – based on this height, putter manufacturers recommend a putter length of 34 inches.
+The average man is 5 foot and 10 inches tall – based on this height; manufacturers recommend a putter length of 34 inches.